Petaling Jaya: City sections

 Petaling Jaya is divided into several sections.
 Some are subdivided into smaller neighbourhoods (kejiranan), for example SS5D.
 Some sections have their own names (SS1 as Kampung Tunku), while other sections are grouped together (SS3, SS4, SS5, SS6 and SS7 as part of Kelana Jaya).
 Besides that, Petaling Jaya also comprises the affluent township of Damansara.
-Note that SS is not the same as Seksyen but as the short acronym for Subang-Sungai Way instead.
+SS is not the same as Seksyen but as the short acronym for Sungai Way-Subang instead.